mosi-arch/research/Mathematics/08-new-calender-algorithm.md

 Mathematically, we can represent this as follows:

-- Number of weeks in a year: 	46 (360 days / 9 days per week)
+- Number of weeks in a year: 	40 (360 days / 9 days per week) |  Or (46 in 7 days but itterate in 9)
 - Number of days per month: 	45 (5 weeks x 9 days per week)
 - Number of days per season: 	90 (2 months x 45 days per month)
 - Number of months per year: 	8 (4 seasons x 2 months per season)